 Robert Nordling, is the Principal Conductor of the Baroque on Beaver Island music festival and active as a guest conductor world-wide.
 He was the founder and music director of the San Francisco based Bay Chamber Symphony Orchestra and has appeared with the Grand Rapids Symphony, the Orquestra Juvenal de Mar del Plata, Argentina, the Great Lakes Chamber Orchestra, the Los Angeles Philharmonic Institute Orchestra, the Cedardell Opera Festival Orchestra, the Wheaton Symphony Orchestra, Calvin College Orchestra, Trinity University Orchestra and chamber orchestras in Chicago, San Francisco and England.
-He will appear again with the Great Lakes Chamber Orchestra in July 2013.
+He will appear with the Lake Forest Civic Orchestra in March 2015.
 He has also served on the music faculty of the Calvin College Music Department where he conducted the orchestras and taught in the areas of music history, music appreciation and conducting.

 A native of New Jersey, Nordling began his early studies on violin with Stephen Clapp and Paul Zokovsky.
 Following his undergraduate study at the Wheaton College Conservatory of Music, he was awarded conducting fellowships to the Los Angeles Philharmonic Institute where he worked with Leonard Bernstein, Michael Tilson Thomas, Herbert Blomstedt and Erich Leinsdorf.
 He also received conducting fellowships from the Oregon Bach Festival to work with Helmuth Rilling and Cedardell Opera Festival to work with Boris Goldovsky.